betterobjects/activeql/docs/index.markdown

 layout: default
 title: Home
 nav_order: 1
-description: "Overview about GAMA"
+description: "Overview about ActiveQL"
 permalink: /
 ---

-# GAMA
+# ActiveQL

 From business domain definition to full fledged GraphQL API and Admin UI in minutes - or _**GraphQL on Steroids**_

 We think [GraphQL](https://graphql.org) is a great way to expose your business domain to any client or 3rd party system.
 Implementing a GraphQL API is a tedious task though.
 You need to decide how to structure your schema, how to handle concepts like searching, sorting, paging, how to implement resolvers that read data from and write data to a database or similar, validate input, relationships etc.

-GAMA supports this development with an oppinionated approach based on the configuration of a business domain (mainly entities and its relations to each other).
+ActiveQL supports this development with an oppinionated approach based on the configuration of a business domain (mainly entities and its relations to each other).

 We believe - as Alan Kay puts it - "Simple things should be simple, complex things should be possible".
 Let's see